xiaxialaolao/Facial_Recognition_Attendance_System/env_conf.md

 8. Wait for the OS to be burned.

-9. After finish, take out the SIM card, put it into the card slot, and run Raspberry Pi.
+9. After finish, take out the SIM card, put it into the card slot, run Raspberry Pi.

 ---